sys-bio/rrplugins/plugins/README.txt

 * tel_nelder_mead.dll Version 0.9.0
 This plugin implements the Nelder-Mead optimizer for fitting multi parameter data to models.

-* tel_monte_carlo.dll Version 0.9.0
+* tel_monte_carlo.dll Version 1.0.0
 This plugin implements a Monte Carlo bootstrap parameter estimation algorithm.
-It has been tested with the levenberg_marquardt and the nelder_mead plugin..
+It has been tested with the levenberg_marquardt and the nelder_mead plugin.

 See http://tellurium.analogmachine.org/plugins for more details.